pjtunstall/pjtunstall/README.md

 - [overreact](https://github.com/pjtunstall/overreact)* A mini frontend framework with virtual DOM, state management, event delegation, and routing.
 - [react-tarot](https://github.com/pjtunstall/react-tarot) Personal project to introduce myself to React: a carousel of AI-generated tarot cards.
 - [ziggurats](https://github.com/pjtunstall/ziggurats) An exercise to help me learn about Canvas animations and MVC architecture, which also turned into an exploration of performance.
 - [spotify-scraper](https://github.com/pjtunstall/spotify-scraper) A program to scrape Spotify premium individual plan price data for all countries.
-Effective at least as far as early 2025.
-I'm not actively maintaining it or checking that it still works in case Spotify make changes to their website.
 - [mad](https://github.com/pjtunstall/mad)* The Mad Bomber's Tea Party.
 We had to recreate the '80s class Bomberman as a multiplayer browser game.
 The basis of this code is a single-player version by fellow students; see credits in game and in the README.
 Their work is most evident in the client-side code of the game itself.
 - [retro-raiders](https://github.com/pjtunstall/retro-raiders)* First JavaScript project for 01Founders.
 The brief: to remake a classic arcade game for the browser.